⚠️ TL;DR - The Key Facts

 The TorGuard Affiliate Scandal: A Timeline of Broken Promises

-But starting in 2023, this once-lucrative partnership began unraveling.
-Payment delays stretched from days to months.
-Support tickets went unanswered.
-Accounts were frozen without explanation.
-And by late 2024, TorGuard had terminated many of their longest-standing affiliates – including those owed thousands in unpaid commissions.
+But starting in 2023, this once-profitable partnership started falling apart.
+Payment delays went from days to months.
+Support tickets just sat there with no response.
+They'd freeze accounts without telling anyone why.
+And by late 2024, TorGuard had cut ties with many of their oldest affiliates – even the ones they still owed thousands in unpaid commissions.

-This is the story of how TorGuard systematically betrayed the partners who helped build their business, documented through forum posts, Reddit threads, and firsthand accounts from affected affiliates.
+This is the story of how TorGuard systematically screwed over the partners who helped build their business.
+We've got the receipts - forum posts, Reddit threads, and firsthand accounts from the affiliates who got burned.

 The Promise: "Lifetime Recurring Commissions"